 Background

 An aquifer is a geologic formation that can store and transmit significant quantities of water.
 The Floridan Aquifer, made of a highly fossiliferous limestone, is one of the most productive aquifers in the world.
-Because of the Floridan Aquifer’s limestone composition, groundwater seeps through the bedrock and has widened natural fractures, and bedding planes to create an extremely permeable layer (Hicks, D. W., et al., 1987).
+Because of the Floridan Aquifer’s limestone composition, groundwater seeps through the bedrock and has widened natural fractures and bedding planes to create an extremely permeable layer (Hicks et al., 1987).
 The Floridan Aquifer is geographically divided into the Upper Floridan and Lower Floridan.
-Near Albany, the Upper Floridan Aquifer (UFA) lies entirely within the Dougherty Plain and is widely exposed in southwest Georgia.
+Near Albany, GA, the Upper Floridan Aquifer (UFA) lies entirely within the Dougherty Plain and is widely exposed in southwest Georgia.
 According to the Dougherty County Health Department, the uppermost portion of the UFA supports the majority of domestic, industrial, and agricultural water supplies.
 Therefore, monitoring and maintaining groundwater storage in the UFA to meet supply requirement is a primary concern for local water resource managers.
 Groundwater levels are generally higher where aquifers are recharged and lower in areas where the groundwater discharges naturally to rivers or pumping stations.
 In the UFA, however, it is hard to predict groundwater response times to changes in precipitation or drought conditions because of its location in a karst landscape.
 The extensive karst region of southwest Georgia is highly fractured and experiences active sinkhole formation and local well development, resulting in an increased permeability.
-Both sinkhole formation and well development promote the transmission of groundwater in the aquifer (Torak, G. S., et al., 1993).
-Dramatic groundwater-level changes have occurred in this area of Georgia due to heaving pumping from wells, which have added to the concerns of local and state water resource officials.
-Southwest Georgia plays an important role in groundwater storage change in the UFA and an efficient monitoring approach is always in demand to capture real-time changes in Dougherty County and the surrounding area.
+Both sinkhole formation and well development promote the transmission of groundwater in the aquifer (Torak, G. S. et al., 1993).
+Dramatic groundwater level changes have occurred in this area of Georgia due to heaving pumping from wells, which have added to the concerns of local and state water resource officials.
+Southwest Georgia plays an important role in groundwater storage change in the UFA, and an efficient monitoring approach is always in demand to capture real-time changes in Dougherty County and the surrounding area.

-Water in the UFA generally is hard and less mineralized than water in deeper aquifers (Hicks, et al., 1981).
-Hicks et al. (1987) indicated that the water quality in UFA is suitable for most purposes.
+Water in the UFA generally is hard and less mineralized than water in deeper aquifers (Hicks et al., 1981).
+Hicks et al. (1987) indicated that the water quality in the UFA is suitable for most purposes.
 Nevertheless, researchers have shown that some of their sample regions are subject to contamination related to land-use practices.
 Organic components were detected in groundwater when sample sites were close to agriculture lands with pesticide application.
 The UFA is directly connected to much of the local surface drainage networks such that any contamination going into surface water will eventually flow into the UAF, further expanding contaminated zones.

 Before NASA’s Gravity Recovery and Climate Experiment (GRACE) mission began, it was extremely difficult to measure changes in water quantity over large regions (Rezaie-Boroon and Fisher, 2012).
 Groundwater study was one of the last research areas to benefit from remote sensing applications (Becker, 2006).
-Multiple studies have demonstrated the value of GRACE data to water resources science and management (Rodell et al. 2004; Chen et al. 2005; Syed et al. 2005; Velicogna et al. 2005; Swenson and Wahr 2006; Rodell et al. 2007).
-In particular, Rodell (2007) first demonstrated the use of GRACE total water storage data with soil moisture and snow water equivalent data to quantify groundwater changes for a given region.
-Remote sensing applications are a valuable resource to monitor water quantity changes and NASA Earth Observations will influence decisions made by the end users of this project.
+Multiple studies have demonstrated the value of GRACE data to water resources science and management (Rodell et al., 2004; Chen et al., 2005; Syed et al., 2005; Velicogna et al., 2005; Swenson and Wahr, 2006; Rodell et al., 2007).
+In particular, Rodell et al. (2007) first demonstrated the use of GRACE total water storage data with soil moisture and snow water equivalent data to quantify groundwater changes for a given region.
+Remote sensing applications are a valuable resource to monitor water quantity changes, and NASA Earth observations will influence decisions made by the end users of this project.

 Study Area